railsgirls/guides.railsgirls.com/_posts/2012-06-03-thumbnails.markdown

 *Created by Miha Filej, [@mfilej](https://twitter.com/mfilej)*

-__Coach__: Explain what specifying the image width in HTML at the end of Step 4 does and how it is different from resizing images on the server.
+__Coach__: Explain what specifying the image width in HTML at the end of Step 4 does and how it differs from resizing images on the server.

 ## Installing ImageMagick